sdil/personal-blog/content/projects/index.md

 **Objective**: Learning to build **production-ready REST API** using Django REST Framework (monolith) by building a simple Instagram clone, in public.

-**Technologies Used**: Django, Django REST Framework, PostgreSQL, Docker, Elasticsearch, Redis, Celery, Sentry, AWS S3, Netlify, NuxtJS.
+**Technologies Used**: Django, Django REST Framework, PostgreSQL, Docker, Celery, Sentry, AWS S3, Netlify, NuxtJS.

+**Outcomes**: I have achieved most of the objectives in this project.
+I don't intend to make it perfect.

 ### Other Projects